 - Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Critically assessing accounting estimates impacting amounts included in the financial statements for evidence of management bias; - Considering significant transactions outside of the normal course of business.
-Our approach included reviewing Board minutes, review of correspondences of regulators (where applicable), and substantively testing the transaction and related disclosure where considered material; - Reviewing a risk based selection of journals based on what we consider as high-risk criteria and testing these against supporting documentation and obtaining management explanations; - Understanding the rationale for and testing new related party transactions and balances; and - Incorporating an element of unpredictability in performing substantive procedures on account balances/assertions not otherwise tested due to materiality.
+Our approach included reviewing Board minutes, review of correspondences of regulators (where applicable), and substantively testing the transaction where considered material; - Reviewing a risk based selection of journals based on what we consider as high-risk criteria and testing these against supporting documentation and obtaining management explanations; - Incorporating an element of unpredictability in performing substantive procedures on account balances/assertions not otherwise tested due to materiality; and - Performing the work set out under 'Key audit matters' within this report over the valuation of the Gross claims IBNR.

 The primary responsibility for the prevention and detection of irregularities, including fraud, rests with both those charged with governance and management.
-As with any audit, there remained a risk of non- detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.
+As with any audit, there remained a risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.